Best of the Letters From 2012

 I remember asking one of the members why is it that David Pack has such a nice and large home and nice vehicles.
 The member said to me, “he has to because no one will follow or listen to him if he does not have them.
 You know how people are.”
 I could not believe my ears because if David Pack truly believes that he is God’s appointed then surely he would not depend upon his worldly possessions to entice new membership.
 But then again, that’s what their business is all about–to attract, allure, persuade… Tragic.

 Surely, these men have not a clue as to what it really is to present their bodies a living sacrifice and that they be not conformed to this world and the ways of this world.
 (Romans 12:1-2)

-Finally, I have just read the critique of Mystery of the Ages, chapter two [MOA available as PDF download].
+Finally, I have just read the critique of Mystery of the Ages, chapter two [PDF].
 All I can is gangsters, gangsters!!

 I pray that you all be increased with right knowledge and wisdom from above.
 Thank you again.

 With my warmest regards, –Impacted by Restored Church of God